 The ability to purchase time is important because defined benefit plans' retirement eligibility and benefit payments are often tied to the number of years a teacher has worked.
-Colorado's plan allows teachers to purchase time for previous teaching experience, up to 10 years.
-This provision is a disadvantage to teachers who move to Colorado with more teaching experience.
-In addition, the state does not allow teachers to purchase time for approved leaves of absence, which is another tremendous disadvantage, especially to any teacher who needs to take a leave for maternity or paternity care (common for teachers at the beginning of their careers), or other personal reasons.
+Mississippi's plan only allows teachers to purchase up to five years for prior out-ofstate teaching experience.
+The state's plan also does not provide for the purchase of approved leaves of absence.
+Not only are these provisions a severe disadvantage to teachers who move to Mississippi with more than five years of teaching experience, but they are also a tremendous disadvantage to any teacher who needs to take a leave for maternity or paternity care (common for teachers at the beginning of their careers), or other personal reasons.